Matched Betting FAQs:

 Yes, matched betting is an entirely viable way of earning money online.

-Strategies such as 2up (Early Payout) simply require an active bet365 or Paddy Power account and do not require free bets of any kind in order to bring about large potential profit.
+Strategies such as 2up (Early Payout) require an active bet365 or Paddy Power account and do not require free bets of any kind to bring about sizeable potential profit.

 After reading posts on our site, why not try our free matched betting course (with free matched betting Quick Start PDF).

-After reading answers to your questions and looking through the guides here, matched betting sites such as Profit Accumulator, OddsMonkey or Profit Squirrel help you find and calculate the right bets at the right stakes and provide you with all the tools you need to make this process quick and easy.
+After reading answers to your questions and looking through the guides here, matched betting sites such as Outplayed.com or OddsMonkey help you find and calculate the right bets at the right stakes and provide all the tools you need to make this process quick and easy.

 The advice and guidance from a matched betting service will help you avoid partially matched bets and other pitfalls.

 Matched betting is a viable and attractive means of earning risk-free profits online.
-To get you started, we have helpful information on welcome offers and online bookmakers on the site.
+We have helpful information on welcome offers and online bookmakers on the site to get you started.

 No, matched betting in its simplest form is not gambling.
 This site does not promote gambling (which gains profit based upon the outcome of an event).